A YTD correspondence for constant scalar curvature metrics: The main results

+\begin{remark}Fix any $\beta_0\gg 1$.
+Our argument shows that for condition (ii), it is sufficient to consider log discrepancy models $(\mathcal X, \mathcal L_\beta)$ with $\beta>\beta_0$ (recall \eqref{eq: L_beta_def}).
+Thus, it is enough to work with models that are in some sense `arbitrarily close' to being test configurations.
+That being said, it remains unclear to what extent this refinement could lead to verifiable criteria for stability in concrete situations, suggesting avenues for future research. \end{remark}

+In light of the above theorems, to resolve the strong form of the ($\GG$-)uniform YTD conjecture with respect to test configurations (see, for instance, \cite[Conjecture 2.26]{Li20-cscK}), it remains to determine whether one can regularize geodesic rays $\{u_t\}$ associated with log discrepancy models in the sense of Conjecture \ref{conj:BJ}.
+At first sight, this appears to be more realistic, but time will tell whether the concrete structure of these log-discrepancy models will play a decisive role in the resolution of Conjecture \ref{conj:BJ}.

+It would also be desirable to extend Theorem \ref{thm:YTD'''} to the transcendental setting.
+This seems to require more work particularly when $\GG$ is non-trivial, since an equivariant non-Archimedean theory for Kähler manifolds has yet to be fully developed (cf. \cite{DXZ25,Pic24,MPWN}).

 To the best of our knowledge, our \(K^\beta\) functionals have not been previously considered in the K-stability literature.
 We note, however, that \cite[Section 4.1]{CLP} considered a similar-flavored functional in their alternative proof of the convexity of the \(K\) energy.
 Their construction involves an additional Banach-Saks averaging, together with a different type of quantization in the definition of their $\mathcal M_k$ functional.
-At present, it remains unclear whether variants of our $K^\beta$ functionals yield other new notions of stability, suggesting another intriguing direction for future investigation.
+At present, it remains unclear whether variants of our $K^\beta$ functionals yield other novel notions of stability.

 Although we did not make explicit use of the expansion \eqref{eq: expansion}, it provided key motivation for our extensive reliance on transcendental quantization.
 Such expansions have already played an important role in influential studies of Kähler–Einstein type metrics by Wu and Jeffres-Mazzeo-Rubinstein \cite{Wu08}, \cite[Section 9]{JMR} (cf. \cite[(6.3)]{Rub_survey}), where they were employed to initiate a Ricci continuity path from $-\infty$, following a suggestion of Tian–Yau \cite{TY87}.